-- Glass baking dish (about 12″ x 9″)
+- Glass baking dish or cookie sheet

-- Hand blender (preferred) or regular blender
+- Hand blender or regular blender

-- 1/2 tsp cumin seed
+- 1/2 teaspoon cumin seed

-- 1/4 tsp brown mustard seed
+- 1/4 teaspoon brown mustard seed

 - Optional pinch of cayenne pepper (omit for Pitta types)

-- Fresh ground black pepper to taste
+- 1/8 teaspoon freshly ground black pepper

 Roasting the Pumpkin:

-- Preheat the oven to 350 degrees.
+1. Preheat the oven to 350 degrees.

 Preparing the Soup:

-- If using a regular blender, place in the mixture in a large sauce pan and add the remaining broth.
-Stir until the blended soup and remaining broth have become one.
+5. If using a regular blender, place the mixture into the saucepan and add any remaining broth.
+Stir until the blended soup and remaining broth have blended completely together.

-- Taste and add more salt or pepper as needed.
+7. Taste and add more salt or pepper as needed.